 Just Do It

 1.In art, process is everything.
 Having worked with young children for years with art projects, I loved their freedom and ability to enjoy the process with some amazing results.
 So here is some fodder for your next yarn project, or maybe it is not your next project but a springboard to some new creativity.
-Find the youthful freedom to explore these yarn projects, pack up your chiffon tote (above) and take them where no crafter has gone before!
+Find the youthful freedom to explore these yarn projects, pack up your chiffon tote and take them where no crafter has gone before!

 2.Here's a great example of a sweet yarn project that can vary depending on what size or fabric you bring into this!
 We all could use a handcrafted pouch pattern to put our sunnies in and what a sweet little gift for a dear friend, too.
 I carry a small purse and like having a pouch for my coins, cards, and what not.
 If you carry a large bag, this pattern would be all the more reason to get busy with this yarn project!

-3.DIY yarn projects can take us places we have never been, like over the rainbow with this crochet shawl kit.
+3.DIY yarn projects can take us places we have never been, like over the rainbow with the crochet shawl kit.
 Spring makes me think of showers, flowers, and rainbows.
 What better way to enjoy the re-birth of Spring than with a shawl in rainbow colors.
 We all love the idea of being wrapped in a rainbow and the chiffon ribbon included in this pack makes this a fun project, and the crochet pattern is for beginners so yes, you can do this.

 4.Yes, DIYers love to be busy but crafting is not all we want to do.
 Or is it?
-Teaming up with George Shaheen, this lily pad lace shawl kit is a wonderful yarn project that you can complete in under 10 hours!
+Teaming up with George Shaheen, the lily pad lace shawl kit is a wonderful yarn project that you can complete in under 10 hours!
 The lily pad design has me dreaming of paddling around in the pond so maybe there is more to life than crafting!
 On second thought, I am really loving the crafted lily pads more!
 While this kit comes with the silk cloud lace yarn, this pattern already has me dreaming of other color possibilities.

 5.Just one more shawl, I promise.
 And speaking of color possibilities, this lace weight silk shawl kit gives you more yarn options than you have time, I guarantee!
 A few colors are shown but that is just the tip...well, tip of the shawl I guess.
 Delicate and classy, this kit is sure to keep an intermediate knitter busy.
 More about a statement than warmth, this shawl is a beautiful summer wrap that will really give your look flair!